Mental Health Benefits of Exercise: Including Physical Activity in Mental Health Treatment

 Begin Your Recovery Journey Today.619-466-0547

 Integrating Exercise in Comprehensive Treatment

-As exciting as the possibilities of exercise are for the treatment of mental health disorders, it is not a substitute for comprehensive treatment for most people, particularly those with severe illnesses or profound loss of function.
+As exciting as the mental health benefits of exercise are for the treatment of mental health disorders, it is not a substitute for comprehensive treatment for most people, particularly those with severe illnesses or profound loss of function.
 However, integrating exercise into individual treatment plans can enhance overall treatment efficacy.
 As Dunn and Jewell point out in Current Sports Medicine Reports,

 Combining exercise with other treatments for mental disorders has been increasingly emphasized by government commissions, advocacy groups for the mentally ill, and mental health associations calling for integrated health care services within mental health care settings.